seth-nelson/seth-nelson/README.md

 # Well howdy there, I'm Seth - Purveyor of Clean Code and Enforcer of Auto-Closing Childless Elements! 📐

 ## 🔎
 I am a full stack engineer by trade, but front end engineer by passion.
-I have been consulting for many different projects over the last 3 years.
-My current tech stack is React + JS utilizing Gatsby + Graphql running Wordpress CMS.
+I have been consulting for many different projects over the last 3 years including full stack government apps, mobile applications, social accountability applications, commercial widgets, and marketing sites.
+My current tech stack is React utilizing Gatsby + Graphql running Wordpress CMS.
 I am always up for learning something new and staying curious, especially in the security and hardware sector.
 Shoot me a message if you have a fun project you're working on!

 ## 🧰
 ![](https://img.shields.io/badge/OS-iOS-informational?style=flat&logo=<LOGO_NAME>&logoColor=black&color=white)